 5. A real man never allows hobbies to be more important than marriage and family.

 I love golf.
 I would play every day if I could.
 But I also have two kids and a wife.
 I have a full-time job.
 I go to school.
 I have a blog.
 There are 24 hours in a day.
 Something must go to the back burner.
 A real man understands that “something” is not his wife and kids, his job or his relationship with God.
 There are seasons of life where your golf game, fishing, hunting or fill in the blank are going to take a hit.
 Hobbies are just that…hobbies.
 They are extra.
 On the side.
-A real man never sacrifices quality time with family or God to nurture a hobby.
+A true man never sacrifices quality time with family or God to nurture a hobby.